 Veridian also helped us receive an Ice Bear energy air conditioning system which has been installed at our facility at 25 Wallbridge Crescent.
 This unit reduces the cost of air conditioning during peak times.

-The peak of the Gleaners Food Bank’s green face lift was the installation of 72 15KwH PV solar panels that allows the food bank to produce energy for Veridian and offset a lot of the monthly energy costs.
+We received funding from the Ontario Trillium Foundation to replace our roof with a new insulated roof.
+The peak of the Gleaner’s Food Bank’s green face lift was the installation of 72 15KwH PV solar panels that allows the food bank to produce energy for Veridian and offset a lot of the monthly energy costs.
 The funding for this program was provided by the John M. & Bernice Parrott Foundation.